Meet Ashir Cherkezov, Our Art Dept. Photographer Who Makes TechMikeNY Servers Look Gorgeous!

 Yes, of course!

-My hobby is 3D design, which encompasses several visual discipline design mediums (including Photography)and software tools.
-I use a lot of available graphic design resources to transform into reality an idea that might come to my mind.
-My hobby has stayed the same for over 17 years and I can’t image switching to something else.
-Although I never consider any of my hobby projects completed – they are continually growing and changing!
+My hobby is 3D design, which encompasses several visual discipline design mediums (including photography) and software tools.
+I use a lot of available graphic design resources to transform into reality the ideas that come into my mind.
+I never consider any of my hobby projects complete – they are continually growing and changing!
+My hobby has stayed the same for over 17 years and I can’t image switching to anything else.

 Do you have any questions for Ashir?
 Are there any other “behind the scenes” people or processes that you would like to see us cover in our blog?
 Leave a comment below, and we’ll put it in the queue!